DFE-Digital/find-information-about-academies-and-trusts/docs/test-approach.md

 ### Accessibility testing

-**Automated** - create/modify a Playwright-axe accessibilty test.
+**Automated** - create/modify a Cypress-axe accessibilty test.
 Axe will only test the current state of the elements on the screen so make sure different visual states (e.g. expanded/collapsed, hover) are explicitly set and tested.

 **Manual** - use the [Accessibility Insights for Web Chrome extension](https://accessibilityinsights.io/docs/web/overview/) and follow the [assessment guide](https://accessibilityinsights.io/docs/web/getstarted/assessment/).